personman/mrss/README.md

 + Restore original db config
 + Run unit tests with [PHP Unit] (https://github.com/sebastianbergmann/phpunit/)

 If the build fails for any reason, you'll see red text.
-If it succeeds, you'll see: __BUILD PASSED__
+If it succeeds, you'll see: __BUILD PASSED__.